Category: Slow Cooker Recipes

 2. Take all the chopped vegetables, beef broth, water, seasonings, parsley and barley and put into pot.

-3. Cover and cook on low setting for 6-8 hours or until vegetables and barley are tender
+3. Cover and cook on Low setting for 6-8 hours or until vegetables and barley are tender OR you can put the crock pot on High and cook for 2 hours!

 COULD IT BE ANY EASIER??
 And the picture above was taken from my finished product!!!